BaptisteRoseau/BestPractices/sofware_architecture.md

 - Select which implementation should be used
 - Allow team members to work in parallel

-Interfaces can be used everywhere, wether it is in your code, your ticket templates, your web API.
+Interfaces can be used everywhere, whether it is in your code, your ticket templates, your web API.
 Use this rule every time a feature should be provided but the implementation details do not matter.

 An interface can be as simple as using the alias `typedef char* Name`, or using a class, a trait or a structure.